Swiss set to reject ban on animal testing: projection | DW | 13.02.2022

 Campaigners want to ban animal testing in Switzerland, but the government says a ban would have a massive impact on medical research

-Voters in Switzerland were expected to reject ban experiments on animals, according to early projections from a referendum held Sunday.
+Voters in Switzerland on Sunday were expected to reject a campaign that aimed to make it the first country to ban experiments on animals.

 According to state broadcaster SRF, just 21% of voters were in favor of becoming the first country in the world to reject tests on animals, with 79% against.